 Will students be swabbed/tested for COVID-19 prior to the start of school/moving into residence hall?

 The availability of tests for fall 2020 is not currently known.
 At this time, students will not be required to be tested for COVID-19 when they return to campus for Fall 2020.
 The college encourages students to monitor their health.

 Will I be able to work since the campus is closed?

-Owing to the statewide Shelter in Home order, the academic building is closed to all but essential personnel.
+The academic building is currently closed to all but essential personnel.
 We have a limited number of student positions able to work remotely (IT and Learning Center).
 We are exploring additional opportunities to open up other student employment online where possible.
 Supervisors will be in contact with students as appropriate.